 —An Essential Introduction

-For more than a decade Satellite Communications--An Essential Introduction has been
+For more than three decades Satellite Communications--An Essential Introduction has been

 the most-attended basic training program in the subject.